Zu Warriors from the Magic Mountain

 Zu Warriors from the Magic Mountain (新蜀山劍俠) is a 1983 Hong Kong supernatural wuxia fantasy film directed by Tsui Hark and based on the xianxia novel Legend of the Swordsmen of the Mountains of Shu by Huanzhulouzhu.
 The film has been noted for combining elements of Hong Kong action cinema with special effects technology provided by a team of Western artists including Robert Blalack.
 It served as an influence for the 1986 American film Big Trouble in Little China.

 Zu Warriors from the Magic Mountain received five nominations at the 3rd Hong Kong Film Awards: Best Action Choreography for Corey Yuen, Best Actress for Brigitte Lin, Best Art Direction for William Chang, Best Film Editing for Peter Cheung, and Best Picture.

 Premise

-During the Sixteen Kingdoms period, Qiao Shu army deserter Dik Ming-kei, who was chased by vampires in the mountain of Zu, is rescued by Master Ding Yan and becomes his pupil.
-When they were ambushed by the Blood Devil, devil chaser Siu Yu and his pupil Yat Jan came to their assistance.
-They managed to hold off the Blood Devil but they need to find the Dual Swords to destroy it.
+During the Sixteen Kingdoms period, Qiao Shu army deserter Dik Ming-kei is being pursued by vampires in the mountain of Zu and is rescued by Master Ding Yan and then becomes his pupil.
+When they are ambushed by the Blood Devil, devil chaser Siu Yu and his pupil Yat Jan come to their assistance.
+They manage to hold off the Blood Devil, but they need to find the Dual Swords to destroy him.

-Master Ding took the wounded Siu Yu to Celestial Fort and sought help from the Mistress, but was in turned poisoned by the Blood Devil and he surrendered to the Dark Force.
+Master Ding takes the wounded Siu Yu to Celestial Fort and seeks help from the Mistress, but he is poisoned by the Blood Devil and surrenders to the Dark Force.
 Will Ming-kei and Yat Jan find the Dual Swords and destroy the Blood Devil?